Different rules for homemade medical devices

 All medical devices must carry a unique device identifier (UDI).
 When a patient uses a medical device with this unique barcode, it is immediately clear to everyone which one it is.
 You must keep a register of all UDIs issued for high-risk implants.
 That way, you can easily track a patient who uses a certain type of implant.

-Under the new regulations, you have to provide more implant data to the National Implant Register.
+Under the regulations that came into effect in 2021, you have to provide more implant data to the National Implant Register.
 The overview of implants that have to be registered in the LIR (the inclusion list, in Dutch) has been extended to all implantable devices (class III implants), with a few exceptions.

 Give your patients the implant card